Leica Q Typ 116 vs Nikon D100

-- Ready to shoot: Comes with a build-in lens, while the D100 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the D100 requires a separate lens.

 - More compact: Is smaller (130x80mm vs 144x116mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the D100).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the D100).

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.